mainkoon81/Study-09-MachineLearning-E/README.md

 ![02](http://www.sciweavers.org/upload/Tex2Img_1529755147/render.png)

+> Advantages:
+ - it is simple, easy to implement and easy to interpret the results.
+ - it practically work well even some assumptions are broken.
-> Limitation:
+> Disadvantages:
  - **Local Minima**: It's a local hill climbing algorithm.
 It can give a sub-optimal solution.
 The output for any fixed training set can be inconsistent...Damn.
 The output would be very dependent on where we put our **initial cluster centers**.
 The more cluster centers we have, the more bad local minima we can get, so run the algorithm multiple times.
 <img src="https://user-images.githubusercontent.com/31917400/41810278-e6b5e196-76f3-11e8-9fa0-1d0cb04a6975.jpg" />

+ - **Hyper-spherical nature**:
- - **Hyper-spherical nature**: it only relies on distance to centroid as a definition of a cluster, thus it cannot carve out descent clusters when their shapes are not spherical.
+   - it only relies on distance to centroid as a definition of a cluster, thus it works poorly with clusters with different densities and cannot carve out descent clusters when their shapes are not spherical.
+   - it assumes the joint distribution of features within each cluster is spherical, features within a cluster have equal variance, and also features are independent of each other.
+   - it assumes balanced cluster size within the dataset, thus often produces clusters with relatively uniform size even if the input data have different cluster size.
+   - it is sensitive to outliers
 ```